A. Carman Pavilion Animal Health Technology Facility

 Mabel G. & J. Stanley Pullen Farm

 The Pullen Farm is also home to the Murray State Horticulture program.
 Horticultural facilities on the farm include three greenhouses, classroom and office spaces, and numerous flowering beds and landscape structures.
 Students are responsible for working in the greenhouses and also maintaining the bedding plants surrounding the facility.
-In 2009 the Hutson School of Agriculture began construction on an arboretum at the Pullen Farm.
-The Arboretum features collections of native plants trees, winding pathways, and a pavilion for hosting special events.
+In 2009, the Hutson School of Agriculture began construction on an arboretum at the Pullen Farm.
+The Doran Arboretum features collections of native plants trees, winding pathways and a pavilion for hosting special events.

-The University’s Equine Program allows students both traditional classroom learning as well as hands-on opportunities in the areas of equine health care and business management, reproduction, exercise physiology, nutrition, and an equine chiropractic specialty option.
-In addition, there are opportunities for students to be involved with the Intercollegiate Horse Show teams, both hunt seat and stock seat, the Rodeo Team, and the Dressage Club.
-All teams are involved in various competitions throughout the academic year.
+The University’s Equine Program allows students both traditional classroom learning and hands-on opportunities in the areas of equine health care and business management, reproduction, exercise physiology, nutrition, and an equine chiropractic specialty option.
+In addition, students can get involved with the Intercollegiate Horse Show Association (IHSA) teams, both hunt seat and stock seat, the Rodeo Team and the Dressage Club.

 Murray State Equine Program outdoor and indoor practice arenas are available for use by University students and Equestrian Team members.
 Stalls are available on site for students to board their horses.
 For additional information or to arrange for stall rental please contact us.

-The Murray State Equine Center is home to the Equine Science Program and the Murray State Equestrian Teams.
-Facilities at the Center include
+The Rudolph Equine Education Center is home to the Equine Science Program and the Murray State Equestrian Teams.
+Facilities at the Center include:

 - Equine Center Stall Application